Infections - Overview

 • A dog or cat's dander, or skin flakes, as well as its saliva and urine can be powerful allergens.
 Although the actual hair of a pet is not considered a powerful allergen itself, the pet's hair or fur can collect mold, pollen, and dust.

 • Dust mites, tiny bugs that are related to spiders and ticks, also cause allergic conjunctivitis.
-Cleanliness, moisture levels, among other factors have impact on the amount of dust mites that might be found in your home.
+Cleanliness, moisture levels, among other factors have impact on the amount of dust mites that could be found in your home.

 • Pollution is commonly associated with allergic conjunctivitis.
-While it comes in various forms, air pollution, such as the type released from automobiles and factories, is commonly one of the more powerful types of contamination linked to allergic conjunctivitis.
+While it comes in numerous forms, air pollution, such as the type released from automobiles and factories, is commonly one of the more powerful types of contamination linked to allergic conjunctivitis.

 • For those who suffer from allergy eyes, it is extremely important to identify the causes of allergic conjunctivitis.
 A person has a considerably better chance of controlling the condition and avoiding its unpleasant side effects once he or she is aware of the causes of allergic conjunctivitis.